atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 » • *
 “you have done a fond; credulous girl,
 I “by marrying her; though indeed,
 “even marriage would not be a rep dr a “> could stie but be brought to “look upon you in the light you dt ferve.
-Is it poshble for a woman to she. happy with the man who has balely Seduced her ?” i
+Is it poshble for a woman to she. happy with the man who has balely Seduced her ?" i
 4.
 N • >*
 *, ^
 4 * ' *
 f
-“It is very weh, Sir, ” replied Lumley, “mighty weh, Sir; but you will repent of this language.
-I have “not been accustomed to this manner “of talking, and from one fo every “way my inferior.”
+“It is very weh, Sir, " replied Lumley, “mighty weh, Sir; but you will repent of this language.
+I have “not been accustomed to this manner “of talking, and from one fo every “way my inferior."
 S '
 *
 “The
 , h, ^